storj/drpc/README.md

 ## Lines of code

 DRPC is proud to get as much done in as few lines of code as possible.
-It's the author's belief that this is only possible by having a clean, strong architecture and that it reduces the chances for bugs to exist (most studies show a linear corellation with number of bugs and lines of code).
+It's the author's belief that this is only possible by having a clean, strong architecture and that it reduces the chances for bugs to exist (most studies show a linear correlation with number of bugs and lines of code).
 This table helps keep the library honest, and it would be nice if more libraries considered this.

 | Package                              | Lines    |
 | ---                                  | ---      |